sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

 - Scientific computing and optimization

 I am also interested in variety of other topics outside of these in the areas of Computational Mathematics and Statistics.
 I am happy to talk about research and outreach activities.
-So, feel free to reach out at my email.
+So, feel free to reach out at my email: Soham'dot'Sarkar'at'utdallas'dot'edu

 You can find my teaching methodology, research projects, and associated softwares on this website.